leodube/DigitalGarden/_leetcode/1-two-sum.md

 ```

 ###### Analysis
+>[!Success]
-- Runtime: 275 ms, faster than 13.85% of TypeScript online submissions for Longest Substring Without Repeating Characters.
+>- Runtime: 275 ms, faster than 13.85% of TypeScript online submissions for Longest Substring Without Repeating Characters.
-- Memory Usage: 43.3 MB, less than 99.27% of TypeScript online submissions for Longest Substring Without Repeating Characters.
+>- Memory Usage: 43.3 MB, less than 99.27% of TypeScript online submissions for Longest Substring Without Repeating Characters.

+>[!Note]
-There should be an algorithm that is less than $O(n^2)$ time complexity.
+> There should be an algorithm that is less than $O(n^2)$ time complexity.

--   Time complexity: $O(n^2)$.
+> - Time complexity: $O(n^2)$.
 For each element, we try to find its complement by looping through the rest of the array which takes $O(n)$ time.
 Therefore, the time complexity is $O(n^2)$.
--   Space complexity: $O(1)$.
+> - Space complexity: $O(1)$.
 The space required does not depend on the size of the input array, so only constant space is used.

 ### LeetCode Solution 1: Two-Pass Hash Table
 ###### Intuition